pachyderm/pachyderm/doc/managing_pachyderm/backup_restore_and_migrate.md

 Once the backup is complete, restart all paused pipelines and data loading operations.

 From the directed acyclic graphs (DAG) that define your pachyderm cluster, start each pipeline.
-You can either run a multiline shell command, shown below, or you must, for each pipeline, manually run the `pachctl start-pipeline` command.
+You can either run a multiline shell command, shown below, or you must, for each pipeline, manually run the `pachctl start pipeline` command.

-`pachctl start-pipeline pipeline-name`
+`pachctl start pipeline <pipeline-name>`

-You can confirm each pipeline is started using the pachctl list-pipeline command
+You can confirm each pipeline is started using the `list pipeline` command

-`pachctl list-pipeline`
+`pachctl list pipeline`

-A useful shell script for running `start-pipeline` on all pipelines is included below.
+A useful shell script for running `start pipeline` on all pipelines is included below.
 It may be necessary to install the utilities used in the script, like `jq` and `xargs`, on your system.

 ```
-pachctl list-pipeline --raw \
+pachctl list pipeline --raw \
   | jq -r '.pipeline.name' \
-  | xargs -P3 -n1 -I{} pachctl start-pipeline {}
+  | xargs -P3 -n1 -I{} pachctl start pipeline {}
 ```

 If you used the port-changing technique, [above](#pausing-data-loading-operations), to stop all data loading into Pachyderm from outside processes, you should change the ports back.

 ```
 # Once you have restarted all running pachyderm pipelines, such as with this command,
-# $ pachctl list-pipeline --raw \
+# $ pachctl list pipeline --raw \
 #   | jq -r '.pipeline.name' \
-#   | xargs -P3 -n1 -I{} pachctl start-pipeline {}
+#   | xargs -P3 -n1 -I{} pachctl start pipeline {}

 # all pipelines in your cluster should be restarted.
 To restart all data loading
 # processes, we're going to change the pachd Kubernetes service so that